Published February 14, 2026Updated February 25, 202613 min read

 How Are Digital Health Investors Finding Deals?

-The digital health investors ecosystem has changed dramatically.
-The healthcare venture funding news story of 2025 is one of concentration: fewer investors making bigger bets, with mega funds driving the market.
-Here's what the healthtech funding news reveals about how health tech venture capital is being deployed:
+The investor ecosystem has changed dramatically.
+The 2025 story is one of concentration: fewer investors making bigger bets, with mega funds driving the market.

 2025 Digital Health Investor Landscape